jitendragangwar123/Learn-Rust-With-Examples/README.md

 $ cargo run // to run the executable file
 $ cargo check // to check the syntax and type-checking

-`Cargo.toml`: Store metadata about your project
+Cargo.toml: Store metadata about your project
     [package]
     name = "my_project"
     version = "0.1.0"